Jimmy Comes Home

 While Thurber’s mind was on dogs, his buddy E.B.
 White was musing about the joys of train travel, and the hope that awaited journey’s end.
 Excerpts:

-THIS DOESN’T SUCK AT ALL…Riding on the Great Northern Railroad in 1926.
+THIS DOES NOT SUCK…Riding on the Great Northern Railroad in 1926.
 (Pinterest)

 * * *